Marisa is an educator, researcher, foodie, blogger, and artistic creator.

 - Add all of the ingredients to a blender and blend until smooth while slowly adding the boiled water.

 Salsa verde can be served in a variety of ways and with numerous dishes.
 Here are just a few serving suggestions.

-- With enchiladas suizas (Chicken enchiladas with sour cream and swiss cheese)
+- Enchiladas suizas (chicken enchiladas with sour cream and Swiss cheese)

 - Broiled chicken

 - Black beans and crumbled queso fresco

 - Flautas (Spanish for "flutes."
 Flautas are rolled corn tortillas and they are filled with boiled chicken.
 They are deep-fried and served with salsa verde.)

 - Tortas (Mexican submarine sandwiches.
 Usually made with thinly sliced beef or pork and topped with lettuce, tomato, onion, avocado and lime juice.)